{user_name}

 3. the recipients or categories of recipients to whom the personal data concerning you have been or will be disclosed;

-5. the existence of a right to request rectification or erasure of personal data concerning you, a right to restriction of processing by the controller or a right to object to such processing;
+5. the existence of a right to request rectification or erasure of personal data concerning you, a right to restriction of processing by the controller or a right to object to processing;

 6. the existence of a right to lodge a complaint with a supervisory authority;

-8. the existence of automated decision-making, including profiling, pursuant to Art.
-22(1) and (4) GDPR and — at least in those cases — meaningful information about the logic involved as well as the significance and the envisaged consequences of such processing for the data subject.
+8. the existence of automated decision-making including profiling pursuant to Art.
+22(1) and (4) GDPR and - at least in those cases - meaningful information about the logic involved as well as the significance and the envisaged consequences of such processing for the data subject.

-This right of access may be restricted to the extent that it is likely to render the achievement of the research or statistical purposes impossible or seriously impair it and the restriction is necessary for the fulfillment of the research or statistical purposes.
+This right of access may be restricted to the extent that it is likely to render the achievement of the research or statistical purposes impossible or seriously impair it and the restriction is necessary for the fulfilment of the research or statistical purposes.

 2. Right to rectification

-Your right to rectification may be restricted to the extent that it is likely to render the achievement of the research or statistical purposes impossible or seriously impair it and the restriction is necessary for the fulfillment of the research or statistical purposes.
+Your right to rectification may be restricted to the extent that it is likely to render the achievement of the research or statistical purposes impossible or seriously impair it and the restriction is necessary for the fulfilment of the research or statistical purposes.

 3. Right to restriction of processing